-SME business leverage with Rachel Allen
+SME business leverage with Rachel Allen (Marketing)

 Looking for ways to better serve my network and clients, I decided to try a new idea: partnering with experts across different areas to answer the most commonly asked questions about challenges small businesses face.